JoniKarta/ShoppingBlogService/README.md

 			<td> /blog</td>
 			<td>An action that receives a user's post about a product and saves it in the database.
 				Users can post posts without a quantity limit and that each post pertains to a specific product.
-				This action returns Mono.</td>
+				This action returns blog.</td>
 		</tr>
 		<tr>
 			<td><b>GET</b></td>
 			<td> /blog/byUser/{email}?sortBy={sortArrt}&sortOrder={order} </td>
-			<td>An action that returns sorted  Flux with all posts posted by a specific user.</td>
+			<td>An action that returns sorted array with all posts posted by a specific user.</td>
 		</tr>
 		<tr>
 			<td><b><b>GET</b></b></td>
 			<td>/blog/byUser/{email}?filterType=byLanguage&filterValue={language}&sortBy={sortArrt}&sortOrder={order}</td>
-			<td>An action that returns sorted Flux of all posts posted by a specific user, written in the language defined in the URL.</td>
+			<td>An action that returns sorted array of all posts posted by a specific user, written in the language defined in the URL.</td>
 		</tr>
 		<tr>
 			<td><b>GET</b></td>
 			<td>/blog/byUser/{email}?filterType=byCreation&filterValue={timeEnum}&sortBy={sortArrt}&sortOrder={order}</td>
-			<td>An action that returns a sorted Flux of all posts posted by a specific user, posted at a specific time.<br>
+			<td>An action that returns a sorted array of all posts posted by a specific user, posted at a specific time.<br>
 				timeEnum can have one of the following values:<br>
 				lastDay - will return posts published in the last 24 hours.<br>
 				lastWeek - will return posts published in the last week.<br>